-GM1 ADR.OR.D.017(a);(b) Training and proficiency check programmes
+GM1 ADR.OR.D.017(a);(b);(c);(d) Training and proficiency check programmes

-TRAINING PROGRAMME - GENERAL
+TRAINING - GENERAL

-- (a) Aerodrome operator's personnel - (1) The purpose of the training programme is to ensure the initial and continued competence of the aerodrome operator's personnel to perform their duties, irrespective of their level in the aerodrome hierarchy.
-This is to be achieved by ensuring that each person receives initial, recurrent, and if necessary, refresher training (as a result of absence from duties), and other ad hoc training ((e.g. due to the planned/implemented change to the aerodrome system, etc.), which is relevant to his or her function and tasks.
+(a) Aerodrome operator's personnel

+(1) The purpose of the training programme is to ensure the initial and continued competence of the aerodrome operator's personnel to perform their duties, irrespective of their level in the organisation of the aerodrome.
+This is to be achieved by ensuring that each person receives initial, recurrent, and if necessary, refresher training (as a result of absence from duties), and other ad hoc training (e.g. due to the planned/implemented change to the aerodrome system, etc.), which is relevant to his or her function and tasks.